Kim-Arcena/Aqualify-App/README.md

   <h3>Overview:</h3>

   <ul>
+    <li>Securely save user data in the cloud with Firebase Authentication (with email verification during sign up).</li>
     <li>The application uses the Pomodoro technique combined with gamification.</li>
     <li>Embedded with Patience Level wherein minutes are converted into patience points.
 Levels succession corresponds to a specific philosopher.</li>
     <li>The app simulates a marine aquarium wherein the health of it is based on the time spent by the users away from their phone.</li>